directvt/docs/readme.md

-# TermXS API Documentation
+# Desktopio Framework Documentation

-Welcome to the TermXS API documentation repository.
+Welcome to the Desktopio Framework documentation repository.